-The story of Stereophonics' Local Boy In The Photograph
+The TRUE story of Stereophonics' Local Boy In The Photograph

 We delve into the tragic tale behind one of the Welsh bands most-loved classic tracks.

 Despite Local Boy In The Photograph being over 20 years old, the track remains a firm favourite with Stereophonics fans.

 Released in 1997 from the band's debut album, Word Gets Around, the Kelly Jones-penned track tells the tragic story of a boy who was once known to the Welsh band - comprised of founding members Kelly Jones, Richard Jones and the late Stuart Cable.

 It was "local boy" Paul David Boggiss' tragic suicide - which was caused by a train travelling between Cwmbach and Aberdare - that provided the inspiration for this particular single.